 Typical amenities that are covered in monthly senior living costs may include:

-• Transportation
+- Transportation

-• Entertainment — some assisted living communities even have their own movie theaters and small dining facilities outside of the standard dining room
+- Entertainment – Some assisted living communities even have their own movie theaters and small dining facilities outside of the standard dining room.

-• Private dining areas
+- Private dining areas

-• Barber and beauty shops
+- Barber and beauty shops

-• Linen services
+- Linen services

-• Fitness centers
+- Fitness centers

-• Activity rooms
+- Activity rooms

-• And more
+- And more

 Senior living monthly costs are affected by the different amenities each facility has available to residents.

-4: Quality of Care
+#4: Quality of Care

 As you know from many other instances in life, lower cost can also mean lower quality.
-And when it comes to care, every person deserves the best of the best
+And when it comes to care, every person deserves the best of the best.

-What to Look for When Searching for How Much Senior Living Costs
+What To Look for When Searching for How Much Senior Living Costs

-Unfortunately, as you’ve probably realized from reading so far, many things go into the cost of senior living.
 To know exactly what costs you or your family member will incur, ask some of the following questions:

-1. How much is the monthly fee?
+- How much is the monthly fee?

-2. How much are the care costs?
+- How much are the care costs?

-3. What is included in the monthly cost?
+- What is included in the monthly cost?

-4. Is there an entrance fee?
+- Is there an admissions fee?

-7. Does Medicare cover any part of my stay?
+- Does Medicare cover any part of my stay?

-8. How often do you increase the rent?
+- How often do you increase the rent?

-9. If I run out of money, do I have to move?
+- If I run out of money, do I have to move?

 What if My Loved One Can’t Afford the Cost of Senior Living Facilities?